-Retro-inspired 2D action games are a dime a dozen.
-Does Tiny Barbarian DX have what it takes to stand out in such a crowded genre?
+Retro-inspired 2D action games are a dime a dozen so let's see if Tiny Barbarian DX has what it takes to stand out in a crowded genre.

 Tiny Barbarian DX begins with you fending off a horde of monsters atop a mountain.
 Once you inevitably perish, the main menu is displayed and you can't help but feel that this is going to be one enjoyable adventure.
 As you begin your epic quest, you'll be pleasantly surprised by how simple and responsive the controls are.
 All you do is run around, jump, and attack.
 It's basic stuff that could easily be handled on a NES controller.
 The platforming and combat is intuitive and enjoyable and when you factor in the old-school visual style and catchy chiptunes, you're left with an overwhelmingly retro experience that's initially quite fun.

 I say "initially" because Tiny Barbarian DX features many frustrating moments that'll surely test your patience.
 Whether it's a tricky platforming section that forces you to string together a succession of perfectly-timed jumps or a boss that you don't quite know how to defeat until you face it a dozen times and eventually figure it out; you'll regularly want to just put your Switch down and do something else with your time.
 Don't get me wrong; I love a challenge.
 However, there's a difference between an enjoyable level of difficulty and frustration.
 Although Tiny Barbarian DX certainly has a lot of the former, it also includes a bit too much of the latter.